 |Florence Crittenton||PHX Navigators||Navigator "Stories"||Phoenix Art Museum Docents|

-Following his retirement (from Blue Cross Blue Shield of Arizona) in 2006, Mike's life was somewhat aimless.
-He and Libby belonged to Phoenix Country Club, but all he did there was play tennis.
-At his age, he could play only so much tennis...and he would need to find others to play when he wanted to play.
-Libby was still working, running her Interior Design firm and having to pay office rent and an assistant.
+Following his retirement from Blue Cross Blue Shield of Arizona in 2006, Mike's life was somewhat aimless.
+He and Libby belonged to Phoenix Country Club, but his only activity there was playing tennis.
+At his age, he could play only so much tennis, and he needed others to play when he wanted to play.
+Libby was still working, running her interior design firm and having to pay office rent and an assistant.
 Their membership didn't include use of the weight room or exercise equipment, nor could they take any sort of fitness classes offered at the club.
-In short, Mike had a lot of free time and no way to occupy it...
+In short, Mike had a lot of free time and little way to occupy it.

-One of the activities he did do was a weekly tennis clinic - with guys his age and ability.
-He developed friends there, and one of them, Gerry Murphy, suggested a solution to his growing frustration over having nothing to do.
-Gerry was a board member of a local chapter of Florence Crittenton, a wonderful organization that provides shelter, education, counselling and social support for "at-risk" girls , ages 10-21, who are struggling with issues of poverty, abuse, neglect, crime and violence.
+One of the activities he did do was a weekly tennis clinic, with guys his age and ability.
+He developed friends there, and one of them, Gerry Murphy, suggested a solution to his growing unease of having nothing to do.
+Gerry was a board member of a local chapter of Florence Crittenton, a wonderful organization that provides shelter, education, counselling and social support for "at risk" girls, ages 10-21, who are struggling with issues of poverty, abuse, neglect, crime and violence.
 This program was in serious need of computer programming support for their ever-growing facility and programs.
-"FloCrit" had data processing needs, but their small staff couldn't handle the many requests for new reports and analysis of the facility's work.
+"FloCrit" had data processing needs, but their small staff couldn't handle many of the requests for new reports and analysis of the facility's work.

 Mike was at this seeking another volunteer activity, and this one sounded interesting.
 He got a contact number, called up, was interviewed over the phone, and signed up for the next available training class/program.